redhat-developer/odo/docs/proposals/event-notification.md

 ### Proposed option vs options 2/3

-Hopefully the inherent complexity in options 2-3 is clear; I can further flesh out these options if not.
+Hopefully I have sucessfully conveyed the inherent complexity of options 2-3... if not I can further flesh out these options.
 Likewise, if you all have another fourth option, I'm all ears.

 In any case, we certainly COULD go with any of these more sophisticated solutions: there are no technical impediments to doing so, and speaking personally it would be interesting/fun to implement them :).